 Why should employers sponsor employees for this MS degree in Economics?
 Many employers provide educational benefits in the form of tuition reimbursement.
 Such employers are essentially using educational institutions to improve the skills of their employees.
-Our MS degree in Economics, specifically the program that includes a concentration in Applied Economics/Business, does just that.
-In particular, the program is designed to improve the decision making skills of an employee by applying the theoretical framework offered by Economics to various business settings, and combining this with training in Econometrics that provides the employee sophisticated tools to analyze and interpret data, including large datasets that are common to business enterprises.
+With expanding access to extensive datasets, both public and proprietary, there is increased value to individuals who have the tools to analyze and interpret economic and business data.
+Our MS porgram in Economics is designed to improve the decision making skills of an employee by applying the theoretical and applied methods to various business settings.
+Our training in Economics, Econometrics, and Business/Data Analytics provides the employee with sophisticated tools to analyze and interpret data that are common to business and public policy environments.
 A key advantage for the employer of our part-time, online format is that employees can continue as a full-time employees while developing these skills.

 Are courses asynchronous?
-All course material is accessible on line, and thus the student has substantially flexibility in determining specific times for reviewing class material prior to exams.
-However, the timing of exams, especially final exams, and the completion of homework assignments are typically synchronized to the extent this is feasible.
+All course material is accessible online, and thus the student has flexibility in determining specific times for reviewing class material.
+The timing of exams, especially final exams, and the completion of homework assignments are typically synchronized.

 Can I take additional courses if I spend the second year on campus (hybrid MS program)?
 Yes.
 In fact, international students who come to Purdue to complete the hybrid MS degree in the second year will enroll as full-time students in the second year (8 or more credit hours per semester) and qualify for a F-1 Student Visa.
 Students can take courses beyond the required set of courses and thesis requirement in their MS Degree program that they find attractive, although at additional expense.
 For example, one could take additional Economics courses offered on campus.
 Or, one could take courses that allow the student to complete a certificate program, such as the Applied Statistics Certificate Program.
 The following link provides a complete list of graduate certificate programs at Purdue: Purdue Graduate Certificate Programs,